 Sitting quietly a few metres east of Thunderbolt’s Statue, this often over-looked memorial was produced in 1970, at the time of the centenary of the death of Captain Thunderbolt, and commemorates the bravery of Constable Walker.

-- Scan the QR code and listen to the dramatic story which includes the The Famous Orphans & Urchins Choir - a project of Rotary Club of Uralla from 1992.
+- Click the link below and listen to the dramatic story which includes the The Famous Orphans & Urchins Choir - a project of Rotary Club of Uralla from 1992.